23rd May 2014

 Thanks to generous donors like you, planned projects are now funded.
-Gifts towards our International Disaster Relief work will be used where most needed in a disaster or emergency situation.
-We are currently supporting the Ebola outbreak in Liberia, displaced families fleeing conflict in northern Iraq and refugees facing crisis in South Sudan.
+Gifts toward our International Disaster Relief work will be used where most needed in a disaster or emergency situation.

 Flood waters have receded in Bosnia and reconstruction of homes is now underway.
 Home renovation is an extremely important part of disaster relief as it will allow families to return to their abandoned homes.
 Rebuilding homes so that families can return is an essential step towards re-establishing their lives.
 Once back in their homes, families will be able to restart their livelihoods and experience long-term recovery.

 Following the May 2014 flooding in the Balkan region, Samaritan’s Purse Disaster Assistance Relief Team (DART) members worked alongside key Serbian church leaders and Christian organisations to help flood victims.
 Together, teams were mobilised to ensure food, water, hygiene and sanitary items, and other essential goods reached those in critical need of aid and relief.

 Within days of flooding, Samaritan’s Purse mobilised local churches to help flood victims in tangible ways, providing immediate help for 1,020 families in desperate need.

 Together, we ministered to flood victims by providing the following:

 Samaritan’s Purse responded to tragedy in the Balkans as torrential flooding forced more than 30,000 Serbians and 100,000 Bosnians to evacuate their destroyed homes.